Model-free Learning of Regions of Attraction via Recurrent Sets: Problem Formulation

-The Zubov's function of Theorem \ref{thm:zubov} provides a parametric family $\{V_{<c}:c\in(0,1)\}$ of positive invariant sets inside $\A(x^*)$.
-Further, while Zubov's result provides a constructive method for $V(x)$, by means of solving a partial differential equation, such method becomes impractical in the absence of a descriptive model for \eqref{eq:system}.
-Thus, in the absence of an exact model of the dynamics, it is natural then to try to find a set inside $\A(x^*)$ that is positive invariant in a robust sense, in the presence of bounded uncertainty~\cite{topcu2009robust}, or that is positive invariant with high probability~\cite{berkenkamp2016safe}.
+The Zubov's function $V$ of Theorem \ref{thm:zubov} provides a parametric family $\{V_{\leq c}:c\in(0,1)\}$ of positively invariant sets inside $\A(x^*)$.
+Further, while Zubov's result provides a constructive method for $V(x)$, by means of solving a partial differential equation, such a method becomes impractical in the absence of a descriptive model for \eqref{eq:system}.
+Thus, in the absence of an exact model of the dynamics, it is natural to try to find a set inside $\A(x^*)$ that is positively invariant in a robust sense, in the presence of bounded uncertainty~\cite{topcu2009robust}, or that is positively invariant with high probability~\cite{berkenkamp2016safe}.

-However, one of the caveats of positive invariant sets is that they need to be specified very carefully, in the sense that even a good approximation of an positively invariant set is not necessarily positively invariant.
+However, one of the caveats of positively invariant sets is that they need to be specified very carefully, in the sense that even a good approximation of a positively invariant set is not necessarily positively invariant.
 Particularly, subsets of positively invariant sets need not be positively invariant.
 This indirectly imposes strict constraints on the complexity of the set that one needs to learn via \eqref{eq:invariant-criterion}.
 This motivates the alternative proposed in the next section.